Te Araroa Trail – Forest Creek Track to Camp Stream Hut

 Bullock Bow Saddle

 Over the saddle there were spectacular views over the Two Thumbs and Sinclair mountain ranges, and back to the Forest Creek river valley.
-We had a 20 minute break before carrying on down a nice easy 4-wheel drive track to meet the TA again.
+We had a 20 minute break before carrying on down a nice easy 4-wheel drive track to meet Te Araroa again.
 Yesterday/today’s detour has been amazing!!
-I would highly recommend it – with these superb 360 degree views over the saddle it’s a much nicer option than the the river valley we were supposed to walk up to get to this point.
+I would highly recommend it.

-When we joined the trail again we had another couple of Kms before we got to Royal hut (reputedly, Prince Charles & Princess Anne stayed here as children, hence the name… I expect they got choppered in, rather than walking the two thumbs track ??).
+When we joined the trail again we had another couple of Kms before we got to the lovely 8-bed Royal hut.
+Apparently, Prince Charles and Princess Anne stayed here as children, hence the name – I expect they got choppered in, rather than walking the two thumbs track ??.
 We had a short break and chatted to the two NOBO Kiwi boys having a rest day there.

 Soon after we made our way slowly up to Stag Saddle, which is the highest point on Te Araroa trail at 1925m elevation.
-We followed Bush Stream – the river which had thwarted us yesterday – although now we were at it’s source so it was easily crossable.
-We made pretty good time climbing up, and got to the saddle around 1pm.
+We followed Bush Stream – the river which had thwarted us yesterday – although now we were at its source so it was easily crossable.
+We made good time climbing up and got to the saddle around 1 pm.

-We followed the superb, easy ridge track all the way down to a 4 wheel drive track, which took us straight to Camp Stream hut – a private hut built in 1898!!
-We arrived at around 5pm.
+We followed the superb, easy ridge track all the way down to a 4-wheel-drive track, which took us straight to Camp Stream hut – a private hut built in 1898.
+It is managed by the Mackenzie Alpine Trust – if you can a donation of $10 is recommended.
+We arrived at around 5 pm.
 Marcus (Kiwi) was already there and had made a fire in the little stove.
-Shortly afterwards we were joined by Laura, who I’d first met back at Merrivale hut about a month ago!
+Shortly afterward we were joined by Laura, who I’d first met back at Merrivale hut about a month ago!
 It was so great to meet up again!
-Thankfully, no-one else arrived as the hut only had 5 bunks!
+Thankfully, no one else arrived.
 It was very snug.
-We all had dinner, threw another log in the stove and went to an early bed.
+We all had dinner, threw another log on the stove and went tobed early.